rvcucalont/Hap_Network_pipeline/README.md

 # Haplotype Network Pipeline
-This pipeline (1) assigns haplotype names to the headers on fasta file and converts it into a nexus file alignemnt and (2) creates a matrix based on user defined localities in coma delimited format.
+This pipeline (1) assigns haplotype names to headers on a fasta file and converts it into a nexus file aligment.
+Then (2) creates a matrix based on user defined localities in coma delimited format.
 Both outputs can then be used in PopArt as input to generate an haplotype network.

 ## Prerequisites
 - Unix-like terminal